 - A website, and its content, built on the back of smart SEO, with user intent and experience always top of mind.

-All of these are great tools for gathering fans – preferably the kind prepared to divulge their contact details, and they are all comparatively inexpensive when viewed beside things like display advertising.
+All of these are great tools for gathering fans and customers – preferably the kind prepared to divulge their contact details, and they are all comparatively inexpensive when viewed beside things like display advertising.

-A good SEO strategy will give your content, and lead generation, legs that will keep walking the walk, and gathering followers as you go, for years.
+A good SEO strategy will give your content, and lead generation; legs that will keep walking the walk and gathering followers as you go, for years.
 The initial investment allows for ongoing organic lead generation that won’t alienate users.
-Instead it will suck them in, again and again.
+Instead, it will continue to attract them back in, again and again.